laravel/passport/UPGRADE.md

 > Changing the client ID in the database will invalidate all tokens previously issued for that client, as tokens are bound to the original client identifier.

+> The underlying [OAuth2 server](https://oauth2.thephpleague.com/database-setup/#:~:text=Please%20note%20that,the%20bearer%20token) sets the token's `sub` claim to the client's identifier for client credentials tokens.
+By default, Passport uses `UUID`s for clients, so this cannot collide with a user's integer primary key.
+However, if you have set `Passport::$clientUuids` to `false`, a client credentials token may inadvertently resolve a user whose ID matches the client's ID.
+In such cases, using this middleware cannot guarantee that the incoming token is a client credentials token.

+> Included in the upgrade is a change that permanently invalidates client credential tokens for any user whose user ID happens to match the client ID of the token issuer.

 ### Client Secrets Hashed by Default

 PR: https://github.com/laravel/passport/pull/1745